Micheál Mac Liammóir: Wartime and later years

 Despite Ireland's anti-gay laws, not repealed in their lifetimes, Edwards' and Mac Liammóir's relationship gained wide acceptance.
-(Note: Mac Liammóir was once arrested on an indecency charge, but was acquitted when his landlady attested the purity of his morals: "He's never once tried to take a young lady up to his room".)
+(Note: In a possibly apocryphal tale, Mac Liammóir was said to have been arrested on an indecency charge, but acquitted when his landlady attested to the purity of his morals: "He's never once tried to take a young lady up to his room".)
 The writer Éibhear Walshe has described them as Ireland's only publicly acknowledged homosexuals.
 They were jointly created freemen of the city of Dublin in 1973, the first theatre people to be thus honoured.
 Before that, Mac Liammóir had received the Lady Gregory Medal for literature in 1960 and an honorary doctorate from Trinity College in 1963.

 Mac Liammóir made his final stage performance at the Gate in 1975 in The Importance of Being Oscar.
 He died at his and Edwards' Dublin home, 4 Harcourt Terrace, on 6 March 1978.
 Walshe records, "as a measure of the public acceptance of the MacLiammóir–Edwards partnership, the president of Ireland attended Micheál's funeral, two days later, at St Fintan's, Howth, Dublin, and paid his respects to Hilton Edwards as chief mourner".

 Mac Liammóir continued to give the false impression that he was native Irish throughout his life, including as late as 1976 reminiscing in an interview about how he "first went to [London]" as a child, how as a young man he "would get back to Ireland as soon as [he] could" and that he was originally from Cork.
-For many years after his death reference books continued to record him inaccurately as a native of Cork.
+For many years after his death, reference books continued to record him inaccurately as a native of Cork.
 (Note: See, for instance, The Macmillan Dictionary of Irish Literature (2016), p.
 411.)

-Legacy
+Works

 Plays

 In his Who's Who in the Theatre entry, Mac Liammóir listed ten plays of which he was the author, as well as the three one-man shows, and an unspecified number of adaptations ("Jane Eyre, The Picture of Dorian Grey, A Tale of Two Cities, etc.")